ma-xu/hpc_yolo3/README.md

    ```
    After this, you will see your job id, like 999444.
 A few seconds later, a log file will generated, named as hpc_999444.log.

-   Once filed or completed, you will get an email.
+   Once failed or completed, you will get an email.

    Detected images will be in Images/results.
 Detected information will be in Images/outputs.